 Section 6.
-Deadline for Registering for a Precinct and Privacy

-After the thirty-fifth day prior to the Final Voting Date, no additional registration of Eligible Voters to a precinct list shall be permitted for any Federal Election.
-The Elections Board will announce the total number of Eligible Voters and their names for each precinct on the thirtieth day prior to the Final Voting Date.
-Persons who move out of a

-District after the thirty-fifth day prior to the Final Voting Date may not vote for candidates in their new District, but they are still eligible to vote for candidates in the District of their prior residence.
+Deadline for Registering for a Precinct and Privacy total number of Eligible Voters and their names for each precinct on the thirtieth day prior to the Final Voting Date.
+Persons who move out of a District after the thirty-fifth day prior to the Final Voting Date may not vote for candidates in their new District, but they are still eligible to vote for candidates in the District of their prior residence or the House District at Large.